-It has to be noticed that with actual emission factors, at the basis of the electric mobility strategy, the values are much higher.
+It has to be noticed that with actual emission factors, at the basis of the electric mobility strategy, the values for al those e-mobility actions are much higher.

 - SMART WATERING: Water and energy savings are under evaluation as well as increased efficiency of the waste management service.
-It has been estimated a saving of 30% in water irrigation per year - APP GO GREEN: it has been reported an average impact of 3% in energy consumption for behavioural changes - SMART LIGHTING: The pilot action system has reached a reduction of 268 MWh/y in 2018 with a partial deployment.
-The cumulated reduction registered is already of 505 MWh at august 2019.
-The reduction is 130 t CO2/y, the cumulated reduction at August 2019 since the beginning of the project is 244 t CO2
+It has been estimated a saving of 30% in water irrigation per year - APP GO GREEN: it has been reported an average impact of 3% in energy consumption for behavioural changes - SMART LIGHTING: The pilot action system has reached a reduction of 372 MWh/y in 2020.
+The cumulated reduction registered is already of 1.223 MWh at December 2020.
+The reduction is 180 t CO2/y, the cumulated reduction since the beginning of the project is of about 600 t CO2